Financial Wellness

 Some of the most common types of trusts are:

-There are preventative measures you can take to plan for or minimize estate taxes, such as placing assets in an irrevocable trust or giving gifts to family members.
+There are preventive measures you can take to plan for or minimize estate taxes, such as placing assets in an irrevocable trust or giving gifts to family members, or donating to charity.
 Talk to a tax professional who can work with your attorney and financial advisor to determine which estate tax planning strategies may be best for your situation.

 Probate is the legal process of verifying your will through the courts.
 It can be a slow, costly, and extremely public process — since probate cases are a matter of public record.
 In addition, a probate judge may make decisions you would disagree with if you haven’t outlined them in your estate plan.